Mirco_H1_text_goes_here

 A Shared Sentence: The Devastating Toll of Parental Incarceration on Kids, Families and Communities

-Addresses the increased poverty and stress experienced by children of incarcerated parents.
+This report addresses the increased poverty and stress experienced by children of incarcerated parents.

 Every Kid Needs a Family: Giving Children in the Child Welfare System the Best Chance for Success

-Highlights the need, through sound policies and proven practices, to find loving, nurturing and supportive families for children in foster care.
+This report highlights the need, through sound policies and proven practices, to find loving, nurturing and supportive families for children in foster care.

 Measuring Access to Opportunity in the U.S.

-Illustrates how outdated methods of measuring poverty in the United States are giving an inaccurate picture of how families are really faring and what public programs are working through a discussion of the Supplemental Poverty Measure.
+This snapshot illustrates how outdated methods of measuring poverty in the United States are giving an inaccurate picture of how families are really faring and what public programs are working through a discussion of the Supplemental Poverty Measure.

 The First Eight Years: Giving Kids a Foundation for Lifetime Success

-The publication sounds the alarm that the nation is failing to invest enough in the early years of children.
+This publication sounds the alarm that the nation is failing to invest enough in the early years of children.

 Stepping Up for Kids: What Government and Communities Should Do to Support Kinship Families